What to Expect

 My Approach

 Epidural or unmedicated.
 Hospital, birth center, or home.
 Cesarean or vaginal.
-Your birth, your choices.
-I’m there for all of it.
+Whatever path reflects your values and your needs, I'm here to support it fully and without conditions.

 Fees